-Q train derailment caused by improper maintenance: MTA
+Q train derailment caused by improper maintenance resulting in ‘abnormal condition’ on car, MTA says - amNewYork

 The Q train derailment that disrupted service for about eight hours last Friday was the result of improper maintenance of a subway car, according to Wynton Habersham, the head of New York City Transit’s subways department.

-Speaking at the MTA’s monthly Transit Committee meeting Monday morning, Habersham said that although the derailment is still under investigation it appears that a "failure to follow proper maintenance procedures" caused an “abnormal condition on a truck” of the derailed car, particularly on its wheel and axel.
+Speaking at the MTA’s monthly Transit Committee meeting Monday morning, Habersham said that although the derailment is still under investigation it appears that a “failure to follow proper maintenance procedures” caused an “abnormal condition on a truck” of the derailed car, particularly on its wheel and axle.

 “We sincerely apologize to our customers,” Habersham said.
 “We know we need to improve.”

-Habersham said the MTA is inspecting all of the trucks and axels of that train car model, known as the R160.
-The agency is "about 70 percent" through that inspection, he added.
+Habersham said the MTA is inspecting all of the trucks and axles of that train car model, known as the R160.
+The agency is “about 70 percent” through that inspection, he added.

 The Coney Island-bound Q train carrying 135 passengers derailed at the Brighton Beach station in Brooklyn around 8:58 a.m. on Friday, according to officials.